vmstio/docs/content/rules/moderation.md

 * Posts in excess, particularly if they appear automated.
 * Use excessive mentions or hashtags.

-Please refer to our rules on [Commerce, Advertising & Brands](/rules/commerce) for items which might run afoul of this rule but are less clear and obvious.
+Please refer to our rules on [advertising](/rules/advertising) for items which might run afoul of this rule but are less clear and obvious.

 ### Extremism

-We have a zero tolerance policy for violations of our bigotry or extremism policies.
+We have a zero tolerance policy for violations of our harassment or extremism policies.
 If you find users posting openly hateful content, you are authorized to immediately suspend the user’s account.

 If the account has just signed up or their time on the server has only been used for such content, reach out to an Administrator for immediate deletion of the account profile.